Ahh, the joys of giving your dog a bath.

 Another sign that sodium lauryl sulfate is present in your shampoo, is if the product has bubbles in it without being shaken.

-If the aroma of a dog shampoo isn’t derived from essential oils or plant extracts, the smell will usually be due to a an artificially made chemical substance.
+If the aroma of dog shampoo isn’t derived from essential oils or plant extracts, the smell will usually be due to an artificially made chemical substance.

 Artificial fragrances are often made up of thousands of different chemicals that can irritate a dog’s skin, cause allergic reactions and in rare cases can cause more serious illnesses.